On the Flipside

 Encounter strange lifeforms—

-—and navigate an alternate dimension!
+—and navigate an alternate dimension.

-—and navigate an alternate dimension!
+—and navigate an alternate dimension.

 Process

-For the alien planet, it's split into 2 visually distinct areas—the surface and the underground.
-While their sprites may be different, they're both are colored the same: dark background, light accents.
+I tried to give both the alien planet and the Flipside a unique look, despite the limitations of the 3310's color palette.
+For the planet, it's split into 2 visually distinct areas: the surface and the underground.
+While their art differs, they're both colored the same: dark background, light accents.
+The Flipside is, well, flipped!

 The bubble caves are an homage to Super Metroid.